rpardini/docker-registry-proxy/README.md

 ### What?

-Created as an evolution and simplification of [docker-caching-proxy-multiple-private](https://github.com/rpardini/docker-caching-proxy-multiple-private) using the `HTTPS_PROXY` mechanism and injected CA root certificates instead of `/etc/hosts` hacks and _`--insecure-registry`
+Created as an evolution and simplification of [docker-caching-proxy-multiple-private](https://github.com/rpardini/docker-caching-proxy-multiple-private) using the `HTTPS_PROXY` mechanism and injected CA root certificates instead of `/etc/hosts` hacks and `--insecure-registry`

-As a bonus it allows for centralized management of Docker registry credentials.
+Main feature is Docker layer/image caching, even from S3, Google Storage, etc. As a bonus it allows for centralized management of Docker registry credentials.

 You configure the Docker clients (_err...
 Kubernetes Nodes?_) once, and then all configuration is done on the proxy -- for this to work it requires inserting a root CA certificate into system trusted root certs.

-#### Why not use Docker's own registry, which has a mirror feature?

-Yes, Docker offers [Registry as a pull through cache](https://docs.docker.com/registry/recipes/mirror/), *unfortunately* it only covers the DockerHub case.
-It won't cache images from `quay.io`, `k8s.gcr.io`, `gcr.io`, or any such, including any private registries.

-That means that your shiny new Kubernetes cluster is now a bandwidth hog, since every image will be pulled from the Internet on every Node it runs on, with no reuse.

-This is due to the way the Docker "client" implements `--registry-mirror`, it only ever contacts mirrors for images with no repository reference (eg, from DockerHub).
-When a repository is specified `dockerd` goes directly there, via HTTPS (and also via HTTP if included in a `--insecure-registry` list), thus completely ignoring the configured mirror.

-#### Docker itself should provide this.

-Yeah.
-Docker Inc should do it.
-So should NPM, Inc. Wonder why they don't. 😼

 ### Usage

-- Run the proxy on a dedicated machine.
+- Run the proxy on a host close to the Docker clients
-- Expose port 3128
+- Expose port 3128 to the network
 - Map volume `/docker_mirror_cache` for up to 32gb of cached images from all registries
 - Map volume `/ca`, the proxy will store the CA certificate here across restarts
 - Env `REGISTRIES`: space separated list of registries to cache; no need to include Docker Hub, its already there